idans5/Employee_Hours_Manager-SPA/README.md

+# Employee hours manager
+### Deployed on Heroku
 Web Applications using Node.js & Express RESTful API and angular from scratch.

 An app that manages the employees' attendance clock.

-﻿# Employee hours manager
-### Deployed on Heroku
-Web Applications using Node.js & Express RESTful API and angular from scratch.

 ## Frameworks, and Other Resources
 Node.js